mariomjr1/fsl-first-level/README.md

 # fsl-first-level
-First Level Analysis using FSL
+First Level Analysis using Nypipe and FSL